meganemichel/nf-tower-docs/content/docs/compute-envs/google-cloud.md

 Tower provides integration to Google Cloud via the [Cloud Life Sciences API](https://cloud.google.com/life-sciences/docs/reference/rest).

-The guide will begin with configuring your Google Cloud account and enabling the Google Life Sciences API.
+The guide is split into two parts.
+We will begin with configuring your Google Cloud account and enabling the Google Life Sciences API.
 It will then guide you through creating a new Google Cloud compute environment in Tower.

 ## Configuration of Google Cloud